Latest Modernization Update

 The total number of beds provided by Good Samaritan University Hospital will not increase.
 Instead, it will remain at 437 and stay current with the advancements in medical technology, insuring a wide variety of benefits to south shore residents.

-The Patient Care Pavilion will be a new six-story addition with construction beginning at a time to-be-determined between now and 2022 that will include:
+The Patient Care Pavilion, currently under construction, will be a new six-story addition that will include:

 - An enhanced emergency department, allowing Good Samaritan University Hospital to care for the nearly 80,000 visits by local community residents every year—consistently the second highest in Suffolk County

 - A larger surgical suite, which will include an additional 16 operating rooms, a new perioperative area and sterile processing and support—required due to the continued move toward more minimally invasive and outpatient surgical procedures

 - A private medical surgical unit featuring 36 single patient rooms with the ability to renovate additional floors to increase the number of private rooms to 120.

 Many initial steps have been taken to assist in the development of the Patient Care Pavilion, including: